NCERT Solutions Class 8 Social Science Civics Chapter 6 – Free PDF Download

 According to the Constitution, every individual charged with a crime has to be given a fair trial.
 This chapter gives a fictional case of theft to highlight the process and role of different individuals in the criminal justice system.

-You will learn about the following:
+You will learn about the following in this chapter:

 - The Role of the Police in Investigating a Crime.
 The Supreme Court of India has laid down specific requirements and procedures that the police and other agencies have to follow for the arrest, detention and interrogation of any person.
-These are known as the D.K.
+They are known as the D.K.
 Basu Guidelines.

 - The Role of the Judge.
 The judge conducts the trial impartially and in an open court.
 He sends the person to jail or imposes a fine or both, depending on what the law prescribes.